enso-org/enso-archive/doc/distribution/specification/distribution.md

 system is intended to be implemented first and used e.g. for the Enso nightly builds / releases.

-Such a distribution can be used as a standalone version, assuming the proper version of the JVM is installed and used.
+Such a distribution can be used as a standalone version, assuming the required version of the JVM is installed and used.

 The layout of such a distribution is as follows: